Best task management apps: picks for every work style in 2026

 TickTick combines a task manager, habit tracker, Pomodoro timer, and calendar into a single app.
 Williams and colleagues at Microsoft Research studied how people manage tasks across work and personal domains, finding that the boundary between the two creates friction when separate systems are used [3].
 TickTick’s all-in-one approach directly addresses that friction.

 The free plan covers most features including calendar view, habit tracking, and up to 9 lists.
 Premium ($35.99/year, as of early 2026) unlocks unlimited lists and more granular filters.
 Where Todoist goes deep on list management, TickTick goes wide across productivity features.
+For users who manage work and personal tasks in a single system – the profile Williams and colleagues identified as most likely to abandon single-purpose apps [3] – TickTick’s breadth eliminates the cross-system boundary friction.
 If you want one app that replaces three, choose TickTick.
-If you want one thing done exceptionally, choose Todoist.
-The trade-off: each feature is good, not great.
+If you want one thing done exceptionally well, choose Todoist.
+The trade-off: each TickTick feature is good, not great in isolation.

 Things 3: best for Apple ecosystem minimalists